ChangLabSNU/python-linearpartition/README.md

 ### Usage

-The module currently only has one function called `partition(seq)`, and it doesn't have any customizable options other than the defaults.
+The module currently only has one function called `partition(seq)`.
 The seq parameter should be an RNA sequence in *uppercase* letters, and any `T` should be converted to `U` before passing it to the function.